CactuseSecurity/firewall-orchestrator/README.md

 this will install various software components to your system.
 It is recommended to do so on a dedicated (test) system.

-1) prepare your test system
+1) prepare your test system (install packages needed for install script and create and autorize ssh key pair to allow ssh login to localhost for ansible connect)

        su -
        apt-get install git ansible ssh sudo